marcverhagen/cs217b/databases/alchemy/README.md

 db = SQLAlchemy(app)
 ```

-Handing in the name of the current module makes sure that the application can find all templates and static files, but in this application we are really not using those static files.
+Handing in the name of the current module makes sure that the application can find all templates and static files, but in this very simple application we are actually not using those static files.
 The first configuration setting is for security, use the `secrets` module to generate a key and paste it in.

 ```python
 >>> import secrets